|200 Metres||25.06||+0.1||San Germán||03 DEC 2010|

-In preparation for her world title defence in Beijing, the Colombian has continued her dominance in the women’s triple jump.
-In 2015, she has extended her winning streak to 31, including five Diamond League events and the Pan American Games in Toronto.
-She has surpassed the 15-meter mark twice, in both cases wind-aided.
-She only needs to compete in Zurich on September 3 to secure her third consecutive Diamond League trophy.
+In preparation for her world title defence in Beijing in 2015, the Colombian has continued her dominance in the women’s triple jump.
+In 2015, Going into the World Championships she had extended her winning streak to 28, including four Diamond League events and the Pan American Games in Toronto.
+She surpassed the 15-meter mark twice, in both cases wind-aided.

 Off the track, Ibarguen served as an ambassador for the IAAF World Youth Championships in Cali, in her native Colombia.

-“I was very, very scared,” she said, laughingly remembering her World Youth Championships experience in Bydgoszcz, Poland, as a 15-year-old, where she competed in the high jump.
+“I was very, very scared,” she said, laughingly remembering her World Youth Championships experience in Bydgoszcz in Poland as a 15-year-old, where she competed in the high jump.
 But “It was a very important competition for me, where I competed against so many athletes and gained a lot of experience,” she said.

 Ibargüen defines herself as “a fighter, persistent and friendly”.
 She gives a lot of credit to coaches Sandrino and Duany for her success.
 “Regla (Sandrino) is like a mother to me.
 If I have come this far is because she taught me to fight until the end.
 I now have another father, Ubaldo Duany.
 He is always there not only as a coach but also as a friend, father, and psychologist.
 They are special to me and have positively contributed to my development as a person and as an athlete.”